sharyar1996/TVRemote/README.md

 # TVRemote
-A Smart TV program for implementing OOPS concepts in Java.
+A console-based Smart TV application for implementing OOPS concepts in Java.
+Later as I learned JDBC connection , I implemented that too in this application.